Ultrafilter Extensions for Veltman Semantics: Introduction

 Proof calculi are mostly Hilbert style but sequent style systems and cut-elimination have been studied in \cite{HakoniemiJoosten:2016:TableauxForInterpretabilityLogics, Sasaki:2002:CutFreeIL, DBLP:journals/rsl/BrogiNO25}.
 Topological semantics for interpretability logics have been studied in \cite{Iwata:2021:TopologicalSemantics}.
 Verbrugge semantics (\cite{JoostenMasMikecVukovic:2024:OverviewVerbrugge}) is a generalization of Veltman semantics that is reminiscent of neighbourhood semantics.
 However, plain Veltman semantics is still the predominant semantics used for interpretability logics.

 Unary normal modal logics are all extensions of the basic modal logic \logicK.
 The basic modal interpretability logic is called \il although on occasion logics below \il are studied too (\cite{Kurahashi:2021:ModalCompleteness,Okawa:2024:UnaryInterpretabilityLogics}).
-Various extensions of \il by axiom schemes induce correspondences to first or higher order properties of frames.
+Various extensions of \il by axiom schemes induce correspondences to first- or higher-order properties of frames.

-To the best of our knowledge, in this paper -- Section \ref{section:NonDefinability}-- we present the first frame-condition for interpretability logics with a proof that the condition is not modally definable.
+To the best of our knowledge, in this paper -- Section \ref{section:NonDefinability}-- we present the first frame condition (which is first-order) for interpretability logics with a proof that the condition is not modally definable.
 Moreover, the frame condition is natural in light of the semantically defined interpretability logics $\ilal$ and $\ilalfrak$ (see \cite{JoostenVisser:2000:IntLogicAll, Joosten:2015:TwoSeries, NavarroJoosten:2025:tamesemantics}).

 Our proof of modal undefinability is rather ad-hoc and this begs the question if a Goldblatt-Thomason Theorem for interpretability logic can be proven to deal with undefinability results in a more uniform way.
 In the remainder of the paper we develop a first natural step toward such a Goldblatt-Thomason theorem.
 In Section \ref{section:ultrafilterExtensions} we define ultrafilter extensions and prove some elementary properties of them.
 More sophisticated arguments require that we develop labeling techniques in the algebraic setting which is done in Section \ref{section:fullLabelsAlgebras}.
 The main results on ultrafilter extensions are presented in Section \ref{section:mainResults}: elementary equivalence and modal saturation.
+Further steps towards the Goldblatt-Thomason Theorem will be addressed in future work.
 We start with some preliminaries in the next section.